haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen/index.md

 * **Step 6:** Specify the active residues for the first molecule.
 For this unfold the "Molecule 1 - parameters" if it isn't already unfolded.

 <a class="prompt prompt-info">
-Active residues (directly involved in the interaction) -> 26,27,28,29,30,31,32,33,34,55,56,57,101,102,103,104,105,106,107,108,146,147,148,149,150,151,152,170,171,172,211,212,213,214,215,216
+Active residues (directly involved in the interaction) -> 26,27,28,29,30,31,32,55,56,57,101,102,103,106,108,146,147,148,150,151,152,170,172,212,213,214,215
 </a>
 <a class="prompt prompt-info">Automatically define passive residues around the active residues -> **uncheck** (checked by default)
 </a>

+**Note** that in this list of active residues from the HV loops we have filtered out the residues that are not or poorly solvent accessible.
+We used for this the relative solvent accessibility as calculated by [NACCESS][link-naccess]{:target="_blank"} freely available to non-profit users, or its open-source software alternative [FreeSASA][link-freesasa]{:target="_blank"}.

+**Note:** The web interface allows you to visualize the selected active residues.

-* **Step 7:** Specify the active residues for the second molecule.
+* **Step 7:** Specify the residues for the second molecule.
 For this unfold the "Molecule 2 - parameters" if it isn't already unfolded.

+Since we have a rather loose definition of the interface, we will input the corresponding residues in this case as passive, which means they will not be penalized if not making contacts.

 <a class="prompt prompt-info">Automatically define passive residues around the active residues -> **uncheck** (checked by default)</a>
 <a class="prompt prompt-info">Passive residues (surrounding surface residues) -> 22,46,47,48,64,71,72,73,74,75,82,84,85,86,87,91,92,95,114,116,117</a>

 * **Step 8:** Click on the **Next** button on the bottom of the page.
-Since we have defined interface on both interaction partners, we can keep the default smapling parameters.
+Since we have defined interface on both interaction partners, we can keep the default sampling parameters.

 #### Job submission

 This interface allows us to modify many parameters that control the behaviour of HADDOCK but in our case the default values are all appropriate.
 It also allows us to download the input structures of the docking run (in the form of a tgz archive) and a haddockparameter file which contains all the settings and input structures for our run (in json format).
-We stronly recommend to download this file as it will allow you to repeat the run after uploading into the [file upload inteface](https://wenmr.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK webserver.
+We stronly recommend to download this file as it will allow you to repeat the run after uploading into the [file upload inteface](https://bianca.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK webserver.
 It can serve as input reference for the run.
 This file can also be edited to change a few parameters for example.
 An excerpt of this file is shown here:

 * **Step 9:** Click on the **Submit** button at the bottom left of the interface.